Scope: This policy is directed to:

 - University web sites outside the unl.edu domain that use approved UNL trademarks in their domain names

 - web pages prepared for any organization or activity receiving University funds or with funds maintained in the UNL financial system

 - faculty, staff and student web pages on servers connected to the UNL campus network

 All public web services are official “publications” of the University.
-Compliance guidelines can be found in the UNL Design Toolbox.
+Compliance guidelines can be found in the UNL Toolbox and Brand Guide.

 Public web services are considered a virtual facility of the University.

 General Guidelines: Identifying or referencing another University or non-University entity by displaying a logo or link or content about that entity is permitted on UNL public web pages only if the teaching, outreach or research mission of the University is enhanced.